muhammadbaburrashid-jpg/Poke-pipeline/README.md

 *	Loads data into a SQLite database (pokemon.db).
 *	Includes a Dockerfile for containerized execution.

-# Instructions to setup and run the solution
+# Instructions to set up and run the solution
 i: Install dependencies:
 pip install -r requirements.txt